ketut-garjita/Hospital-Data-Pipeline-Project/README.md

-# Hospital Data Pipeline Project
+# Streaming Data Pipeline - Hospital Medical Services System (sample case)

 ## Objective
 This project aims to build an end-to-end data pipeline for hospital service analytics by implementing modern data engineering tools.
 The pipeline will process both streaming and batch data, enabling actionable insights into: